Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Introduction

-Due to the computational cost of large scale PDE constrained OCPs, we consider reduced order optimal control of the convective FHN equation.
-For a recent overview about the reduced order methods for OCPs we refer to \cite{Benner14tip,Gubisch17}.
-The reduced order OCPs are solved usually applying the Galerkin projection based on the proper orthogonal decomposition (POD) using the snapshots of the discretized state equation.
-Despite its heuristic nature, the POD is currently the most popular and and successful model reduction technique for solving linear and nonlinear OCPs.
-The POD basis functions contain information from the solutions of the dynamical system at pre-specified time-instances, so-called snapshots, which inhibit the main and relevant physical properties of the state system.
-Increasing the number of the POD basis functions leads to more accurate reduced order or suboptimal controls, which can be considered as a compensate for the lack of a priori analysis of the POD.
-Reduced order methods (ROMs) using the POD-Galerkin projection for OCPs with linear PDE constraints are investigated in \cite{Hinze08,Kunisch08pod,Troltzsch08} and with semi-linear PDE constraints in \cite{Kammann13,Studinger13,Kunisch15}, where a priori and a posteriori error estimates are derived.
-Although the POD method is used frequently for nonlinear PDEs, the evaluation of the nonlinear term still depends on the dimension of the full order model (FOM), i.e., high dimensional finite element discretized model.
-The empirical interpolation method (EIM) \cite{Barrault04} and the discrete empirical interpolation (DEIM) method \cite{chaturantabut10nmr} are used to reduce the computational cost for evaluation of the nonlinear terms.
+The optimal control of instationary PDEs requires numerous evaluations of the optimality system, which lead to large scale optimization problems.
+In the last decade, different types of reduced order modeling (ROM) methods were developed to approximate these by low order or surrogate models.
+The resulting small optimization problems can be solved efficiently with less computational effort.
+For an overview of ROMs for OCPs for linear and semilinear PDEs, we refer the reader to \cite{Benner14tip,Gubisch17}.
+Despite its heuristic nature, currently, proper orthogonal decomposition (POD) is the preferred model reduction technique for linear and semilinear OCPs.
+The POD basis functions are constructed from the snapshots, solutions of space-time discretized PDE at pre-specified time-instances, then the reduced order OCP is solved applying the Galerkin projection.
+ROMs using the POD-Galerkin projection for OCPs for linear PDE constraints are investigated in \cite{Hinze08,Kunisch08pod,Troltzsch08} and for semi-linear PDE constraints in \cite{Kammann13,Studinger13,Kunisch15}.
+With increasing number of POD basis functions, more accurate solutions are obtained.
+But the success of POD depends on the type of the problem; for semi-linear PDEs with traveling or spiral wave type solutions like the Schl\"ogl and FHN equations \cite{buchholz13ocs,Ryll16,Ryll14pod} require more POD modes than for the OCPs with semi-linear parabolic equations \cite{Kammann13}.
+Because the reduced nonlinear term still depends on the dimension of the full order model (FOM), i.e., high dimensional finite element discretized model, hyper reduction techniques are developed.
+The empirical interpolation method (EIM) \cite{Barrault04} and the discrete empirical interpolation method (DEIM) \cite{chaturantabut10nmr} are commonly used as hyperreduction techniques to reduce the computational cost for evaluation of the nonlinear terms.
 More recently, as an alternative to the DEIM, the dynamic mode decomposition (DMD) \cite{Alla16} is used to approximate the nonlinear terms of the PDEs.
-DMD was first introduced by Schmid \cite{Schmid10dmd}, Rowley \cite{Rowley12} and it is based on the approximation of the linear infinite dimensional Koopman operator \cite{Koopman31}.
-For an overview of the DMD and various applications we refer the reader to the recent monograph \cite{Kutz16}.
+DMD was first introduced by Schmid \cite{Schmid10dmd}, Rowley \cite{Rowley12} and it is based on the linear approximation of the infinite dimensional Koopman operator \cite{Koopman31,Kutz16}.